-P. David Pearson is a faculty member in the Language and Literacy program, at the School of Education at UC Berkeley, and served as dean of the school for nine years, starting in July 2001.
+P. David Pearson is a faculty member in the Language and Literacy program at UC Berkeley's School of Education, and served as dean of the school for nine years, starting in July 2001.
 His current research focuses on reading instruction and reading assessment policies and practices at all levels — local, state and national.

-Prior to coming to Berkeley in 2001, he was the John A. Hannah Distinguished Professor of ...
+Prior to coming to Berkeley in 2001, he was the John A. Hannah Distinguished Professor of Education in ...
 More >

-Benjamin Porter is an assistant professor of Near Eastern archaeology in the University of California, Berkeley’s Near Eastern Studies Department, and a curator of Near Eastern archaeology at the Phoebe A. Hearst Museum of Anthropology.
+Benjamin Porter is an assistant professor of Near Eastern archaeology in UC Berkeley’s Near Eastern studies department, and a curator of Near Eastern archaeology at the Phoebe A. Hearst Museum of Anthropology.
 He received his PhD in 2007 from the University of Pennsylvania’s Department of Anthropology.

-Porter co-directs the Dhiban Excavation and Development Project in Jordan, an archaeological ...
+Porter co-directs the Dhiban Excavation and Development Project in Jordan, an archaeological field project investigating ...
 More >

 Professor of Law john a. powell is director, at UC Berkeley, of the Haas Institute for a Fair and Inclusive Society and holds the Robert D. Haas Chancellor’s Chair in Equity and Inclusion.